 Common uses of safflower

 Safflower has a reputation as the poor man’s saffron.
-Because the dried petals do bear some similarity to saffron, it is sometimes called “false saffron” or “bastard saffron.”
-Even so, safflower plays a major role in many cuisines around the world.
+Because the dried petals are similar to saffron, they are sometimes called “false saffron” or “bastard saffron.”
+Even so, safflower plays a major role in many cuisines worldwide.
 For example, it is used the Azerbaijani lamb and chickpea stew called “piti.”

-In Syrian cooking, it is a favored ingredient and is used for cooking vegetables as well as omelets.
-It can also make Spanish paella a far less costly dish to make since it is not as expensive as saffron.
+In Syrian cooking, it is a favored ingredient used for cooking vegetables and omelets.
+It can also make Spanish paella a far less costly dish since it is not as expensive as the commonly called for saffron.
 Safflower is also used to provide the yellow color to margarine.